sujith-eag/personal-site/content/docs/c/ds_qp/unit_3_q_answered.md

 ---

 ##### Trees: Importance of Trees, Basic Tree Concepts and Terminologies: node, path, degree, internal nodes, height and subtree.
 ##### Binary Tree: Binary Trees, Binary Tree Representations, Representing Lists as Binary trees, Minimum nodes, Maximum nodes, Nearly complete binary tree

 * Give the properties of binary trees that distinguish them from general trees.

-* Explain how to change a general tree into a binary tree with an example.
+**Answer :**

+A binary tree is a specific type of tree data structure that has unique properties compared to general trees.

+Maximum Number of Children:
+* In Binary Tree each node can have at most two children (left and right child).
+* In General Tree each node can have any number of children (no fixed limit).

+Child Node Distinction:
+* In Binary Tree children are ordered — the position of left and right matters.
+* In General Tree children are unordered — there's no distinction between them in terms of position.

+Binary trees are more structured and are often used in applications like binary search trees (BSTs), heaps, and expression trees.

 ____

-Explain the Level of a tree with example.
-In a Binary Tree what is the maximum number of nodes that can be found in level 12.

-With a suitable examples, define the following:
+##### With a suitable examples, define the following:
 i) Binary tree
 ii) Degree of a node
 iii) Level of a binary tree